kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 - once the `Failed=True` or `Complete=True` conditions are added, their status cannot be changed.
 They are also mutually exclusive.

+Additionally, we verify the following:
+- the format of the `completedIndexes` and `failedIndexes` fields

 #### Label mutability

 We keep the label immutable.
 See also the discussion in